m-jahn/snakemake-workflow-catalog/source/_templates/workflow_page.md

 ### Step 3: Configure workflow

-To configure the workflow, adapt `config/config.yml` to your needs following the [instructions from the README](#configuration).
+To configure the workflow, adapt `config/config.yml` to your needs following the [instructions below](#configuration).

 ### Step 4: Run workflow